bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 installation directory some place else on the file system, e.g. an area where other tools and pipelines under development are installed.

-For this exercise we'll create a subdirectory under our current directory.
+For this session we'll create a subdirectory under our current directory.

 ```
 mkdir junction_detection_pipeline